marklogic/flux/docs/getting-started.md

     ./bin/nt help import_files

-Required parameters are marked with an asterisk - "*".
-Additionally, every command requires that either `--clientUri` or `--host` and `--port` be specified so that the tool known which MarkLogic cluster to connect to.
+Required options are marked with an asterisk - "*".
+Additionally, every command requires that either `--clientUri` or `--host` and `--port` be specified so that the tool knows which MarkLogic cluster to connect to.

 The `--clientUri` option provides a succinct way of defining the host, port, username, and password when the MarkLogic app server you connect to requires basic or digest authentication.
 Its value is of the form